Secure login system with Flask and Python — banner illustration

 Creating a secure login system is essential for protecting user data in web applications.
 Flask, a lightweight Python web framework, allows developers to build authentication systems efficiently while maintaining security best practices.
+In this guide, we’ll walk through the process of developing a secure login system using Flask, hashing passwords, and implementing user authentication.
+Along the way, we’ll add a little context so the choices you make are guided by both practicality and security.

 Why Use Flask for User Authentication?